 - Another goal is to identify the most effective diagnosis, treatment, rehabilitation, and prevention options available to support critical decision-making for patients, clinicians, other caregivers, and policymakers.

 The FY22 PRORP CTRA differs from the FY22 PRORP Clinical Trial Award (CTA) in that the CTRA allows for clinical research projects that may or may not include a clinical trial, whereas the CTA is restricted to clinical trials only.

 Areas of Interest

-All applications submitted to this Program Announcement must address one of the following FY19 PRORP CTRA Focus Areas.
+All applications submitted to this Program Announcement must address one of the following FY20 PRORP CTRA Focus Areas.
 Selection of the appropriate Focus Area is the responsibility of the applicant.
 Studies that propose nominal or iterative advancements are not encouraged.

 2. Tissue Regeneration Therapeutics: Development of advanced tissue regeneration therapeutics in nerve, muscle, and/or composite tissue for the restoration of traumatically injured extremities.
-(Isolated bone tissue engineering studies are excluded.
+Isolated bone or cartilage tissue engineering studies are excluded.
 Early clinical feasibility studies involving volumetric muscle loss are encouraged.

 Independent investigators at all academic levels (or equivalent) may be named by the organization as the PI on the application.
 There are no limitations on the number of applications for which an investigator may be named as a PI.
 An eligible PI, regardless of ethnicity, nationality, or citizenship status, must be employed by, or affiliated with, an eligible organization

-The anticipated total costs budgeted for the entire period of performance for an FY19 PRORP CTRA award will not exceed $2M.
+The anticipated total costs budgeted for the entire period of performance for an FY20 PRORP CTRA will not exceed $1.5M.
 Refer to Section II.D.5, Funding Restrictions, for detailed funding information.